 These stories will be the basis of some innovative educational material and a workshop series that Independent Theatre will bring to 180 Roma youngsters in order to foster active citizenship.
-8 organisations – the majority of them specialised in teaching and mentoring Roma university students- will host the workshops:
+The following organisations – the majority of them specialised in teaching and mentoring Roma university students- will host the workshops:

 Through cooperative and engaging workshops, young Roma people will have the opportunity to relate these stories to their own personal lives and reflect about everyday heroes in their own communities.
-Youngsters will also be supported to show these personal stories via creative art work reaching a much wider audience beyond the workshop participants.
+Youngsters will also be supported to show these personal stories via a blog featuring their creative work reaching a much wider audience beyond the workshop participants.
 Through this element, the project also aims to initiate dialogue with the majority society and challenge entrenched stereotypes about the Roma community.

 Beyond the awareness-raising work in Hungary, the team is committed to find partnerships and cooperation beyond Hungary.
 This would allow them to involve Roma and non-Roma youths in other geographic regions – preferably, but not exclusively in the home countries of the playwrights- so that the impact of the project can be multiplied.